6 Tips for Setting a Smart Promotional Products Budget

 Creating a promotional budget doesn’t need to be a one-person job, especially if you’re taking an objective-first approach.
 Get your team together for a brainstorming session and allow them to help you fill in the gaps of your budget planning.

 For example, your team can ensure that you don’t forget any primary or secondary marketing priorities in your plan.
-Let’s face it; a lot of small business owners don’t have their goals written down, which makes it all too easy to forget specific objectives during the planning process.
+Let’s face it; a lot of owners and yes, even marketing departments, don’t have their goals written down, which makes it all too easy to forget specific objectives during the planning process.

 Once you know your marketing objectives and overall business goals, you need to determine which strategies and products will help get you there.

-Understandably, this is where many small business owners go wrong.
+Understandably, this is where many businesses and universities go wrong.
 With hundreds of thousands of different promotional items to choose from, it’s tempting to get caught up in the excitement and order products that don’t make sense for your brand.

 For example, a brand that sells luxury watches probably won’t impress employees with promotional gifts that are cheaply made.
-Similarly, a brand known for its sustainability would be better off ordering eco-friendly swag to resonate with attendees at a trade show or conference.
+Similarly, a brand known for its sustainability would be better off ordering eco-friendly swag to resonate with attendees at a trade show (virtual or in person) or conference.

 To make the most of your budget, you need to come up with promotional strategies that will get the right swag to the right people at the right time.